zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/audit-libraries.md

 ## Why Audit?

 Entity Framework saves entities in a database but doesn't let you easily track changes.
-To follow all the changes you will need to use third-party library.
+To follow all the changes, you will need to use a third-party library.

 ### Common scenario: